Posted 26 September 2010 updated 17 May 2014.

 To be completely honest, I can imagine circumstances where I would accept Mr Maverick's offer.

-Imagine that my wife and I are refugees somewhere in the African rainforest.
-She has just given birth behind a tree, and our lives are in danger from tropical diseases, starvation and the killers from another tribe who are hunting us.
+For much of the last quarter century, the eastern region of Zaire / Democratic Republic of the Congo was wracked by a brutal civil war that killed millions.
+Imagine that my wife and I are refugees somewhere in the Congolese rainforest.
+She has just given birth behind a tree, and our lives are in danger from tropical diseases, starvation and the killers from the warring faction who are hunting us.
 From seeing what happened to the children of our friends, I know that Ibrahim has a less than 50/50 chance of living to his first birthday, and if he does survive he faces the same life of flight and danger that my wife and I are experiencing now.

 In that situation, Mr Maverick’s money would transform our lives, giving us the chance to come and live in the UK perhaps.
 Even from my son's perspective, the offer is a bargain.
 Without the offer, he has a bigger than 50% chance of dying before he reaches 12 months; with the offer he has a 97% chance of coming to the UK and growing up to be just like any other citizen of this country.